Multitenancy

 @sap/cds-mtxs

-Adds these lines to your project's package.json to enable multitenancy with sidecar:
+Adds this configuration to your package.json to enable multitenancy with sidecar:

 Adds a sidecar subproject at